Hamletdev/LinkedIn-Oauth-2.0_-iOS/README.md

 # LinkedIn-Oauth-2.0_-iOS
-LinkedIn 3-legged O-Auth 2.0 authentication for iOS.
+LinkedIn 3-legged O-Auth 2.0 for iOS.
 Used WKWebview to load request.